-Craig Low, Publisher Bebop Books An imprint of LEE & LOW BOOKS95 Madison Avenue, Suite #606

-New York, NY 10016
+Abe Barretto, Vice President of Educational Sales Bebop Books An imprint of LEE & LOW BOOKS 95 Madison Avenue New York, NY 10016 212-779-4400 x 23 212-683-1894 fax abarretto@leeandlow.com

-212-779-4400 x.
-26 ph.

-212-683-1894 fax

-clow@bebopbooks.com

-Guided reading levels have been assigned by certified Reading Recovery® teachers and literacy experts using the guidelines identified in GUIDED READING AND MATCHING BOOKS TO READERS by Irene C. Fountas and Gay Su Pinnell (Heinemann).
+Guided Reading Guided reading levels were assigned by literacy experts and certified Reading Recovery® teachers using the guidelines identified in Guided Reading and Matching Books to Readers by Irene C. Fountas and Gay Su Pinnell.

-Intervention levels have been assigned by certified Reading Recovery® teachers and literacy experts and are intended for use in early intervention and one-on-one tutorial programs, including Reading Recovery® programs.
+INT.
+(Intervention) Intervention levels were assigned by literacy experts and certified Reading Recovery® teachers and are intended for use in early intervention and one-on-one tutorial programs, including Reading Recovery®.
 These levels are not officially authorized by Reading Recovery®.
 Reading Recovery® is a registered servicemark of The Ohio State University.